Bad Honnef Physics School on

 • Prof. Dr. Justus Notholt (Institute of Environmental Physics, University of Bremen): Introduction to IR remote sensing

 • Prof. Dr. Ulrich Platt (Institute of Environmental Physics, University of Heidelberg): Introduction to UV/vis remote sensing

 • Dr. Andreas Richter (Institute of Environmental Physics, University of Bremen): Pollution monitoring in the optical spectral range

-• Dr. Miriam Sinnhuber (Institute of Meteorology and Climate Research, KIT): Modelling of solar impact on atmospheric composition and dynamics
+• Dr. Miriam Sinnhuber (Institute of Meteorology and Climate Research, KIT): Introduction to modelling particle precipitation effects on atmospheric chemistry

 • Dr. Wolfgang Steinbrecht (German Weather Service (DWD), Observatory Hohenpeißenberg): Introduction to LIDAR remote sensing of stratospheric composition